-Human development is a varied and complex field of study that is influenced by genetic, environmental and responsibility factors (1,2).
-Among the factors affecting the development, mother lifestyle and their activities is crucial (2,3,4,5).
+Human development is a varied and complex field of study influenced by genetic, environmental, and responsibility factors (1,2).
+Among the factors affecting development, the mother's lifestyle and activities are crucial (2-5).

-The American College of Obstetrics and Gynecology (ACOG) and some studies in this field, has published guidelines for exercise during pregnancy and offer cardio activities such as walking, jogging, dancing, swimming, cycling (6,7), running on a treadmill (8,9), participate in water and recreational activities balance and coordination training (7), programs, strength training program, muscle strengthening exercises (6), stretching and relaxation exercises (10,11), yoga (12,13), walking at moderate intensity with a heart rate less than 140 beats per minute (6,12,14), active lifestyle before pregnancy and daily usual activities (15).
-The type, intensity, and duration of training16 sessions and preparation maternal of light to moderate intensity exercise are recommended for all pregnant women (17,18).
+The American College of Obstetrics and Gynecology (ACOG) and some studies in this field have published guidelines for exercise during pregnancy and offer cardio activities such as walking, jogging, dancing, swimming, cycling (6,7), running on a treadmill (8,9), participate in water and recreational activities (7), balance and coordination training programs, strength training program, muscle strengthening exercises (6), stretching and relaxation exercises (10,11), yoga